whiskyechobravo/kerko/README.md

     * Feeds are provided in the [Atom syndication format][Atom].
     * Basic metadata is provided directly in the feeds, using both Atom and unqualified [Dublin Core][Dublin_Core] elements.
+    * An age limit may be configured to exclude older items from the feeds.
+This may be useful to bibliographies that are frequently updated and mostly meant to promote recent literature (all resources still remain visible to the search interface regardless of their age).
 * Sitemap: an [XML Sitemap][XML_Sitemap] is automatically generated, and you may use it to help search engines discover your bibliographic records.
 * Exporting: users may export individual records as well as complete